ceph/ceph/doc/rados/configuration/mon-config-ref.rst

 Monitor Quorum
 --------------

-Our Getting Started section provides a trivial `Ceph configuration file`_ that provides for one monitor in the test cluster.
+Our Configuring ceph section provides a trivial `Ceph configuration file`_ that provides for one monitor in the test cluster.
 A cluster will run fine with a single monitor; however, **a single monitor is a single-point-of-failure**.
 To ensure high availability in a production Ceph Storage Cluster, you should run